 PFO provides teachers with materials to explore the opera.

 Elementary School Workshops

 PFO provides elementary schools with classroom visits prior to the production, presenting excerpts of the work with a singer and pianist to students.

 Student Matinee Performances

-Free student matinees take place at 9:45 am and 11:30 am, during the first week of March.
+Free student matinees take place at 9:45 am and 11:30 am, during a week to be specified in March.
 Each performance is be followed by a Q&A session with the artists.

 Major support for Opera in the Schools is made possible by:

 - The Henry C. Frick Educational Fund of the Buhl Foundation

 - PNC Charitable Trusts